nathsagar96/json-placeholder-service/api-gateway/README.md

 # API Gateway

 The API Gateway is a key component of our microservices architecture, acting as the single entry point for all client interactions.
 It handles routing, authentication, rate limiting, and other cross-cutting concerns.
 This application uses **Spring Cloud Gateway** for routing and **Spring Cloud Eureka Server** for service discovery.

 ## Features

 - **Routing:** Routes client requests to appropriate microservices based on the request path.
 - **Load Balancing:** Balances requests across multiple instances of a microservice.
-- **Rate Limiting:** Limits the number of requests a client can make to prevent abuse.

 ## Getting Started